Azure/aks-engine/docs/community/developer-guide.md

 * `SUBSCRIPTION_ID`: Azure subscription UUID
 * `TENANT_ID`: Azure tenant UUID

+The end-to-end tests also require the [`k`](https://github.com/jakepearson/k) script to be your the search $PATH.
+This ensures that testing uses a `kubectl` client that matches the version of the Kubernetes server.

 ### Debugging

 For aks-engine code debugging you can use [Delve](https://github.com/derekparker/delve) debugger.